Skip to main content

 At the time of this writing, “disorganizing questions” remain unavoidable.
 Since the 1960s, various groups all over the world have challenged dominant standards of value in their societies: refusing their assigned roles, asserting civil rights, or seeking equality under law.
 Disagreements within the borders of countries are at least as heated as those between countries.42 The mixing of musics disrupts the tidy categories of “nation” and “culture,” and it may seem like a further element of disorganization.
 Yet, as a musicians’ strategy, musical mixing may promote not disorganization but reorganization: migrants and mediated persons finding ways to relate to one another and convey their experiences.
 In Canclini’s view these strategic mixes “help us make the world more translatable, which is to say more cohabitable in the midst of differences.”43 It is possible—and much to be hoped—that these translations might create points of contact that encourage respectful relations among the citizens of the world.

-This page titled 3.5: Conclusion is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Danielle Fosler-Lussier via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.5: Conclusion is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Danielle Fosler-Lussier via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?